Cochiti, New Mexico: Geography

+Climate

+According to the Köppen Climate Classification system, Cochiti has a cold semi-arid climate, abbreviated "BSk" on climate maps.
+The hottest temperature recorded in Cochiti was 108 F on July 12, 2020 and June 17, 2025, while the coldest temperature recorded was -14 F on December 10, 1978, and February 3, 2011.

 Art

 Potters of Cochiti and Kewa Pueblo (formerly Santo Domingo Pueblo) have made traditional pots for centuries, developing styles for different purposes and expressing deep beliefs in their designs.
 Since the early decades of the 20th century, these pots have been appreciated by a wider audience outside the pueblos.
 Continuing to use traditional techniques, in the late 20th and early 21st centuries, potters have also expanded their designs and repertoire in pottery, which has an international market.

 Education

 It is in the Bernalillo Public Schools district, which operates Cochiti Elementary & Middle Schools in nearby Peña Blanca, and Bernalillo High School.